 The Assessment

-In summary, the assessment identifies your:
+In summary, the assessment determines:

-• Level of independence
+• Your current level of independence

-• Pre-injury and post-injury status (if applicable)
+• Pre-injury and post-injury functioning (where relevant)

-• Ability to perform tasks
+• Your ability to complete daily tasks

-• Observation of performance of selected activities
+• Direct observation of selected activities

 The Report